Where to Live in NYC: Comparing the Five Boroughs

 Population: (2020 est.) 2,736,074

-Jay Z’s hometown has undergone an interesting shift in recent years.
+Jay-Z’s hometown has undergone an interesting shift in recent years.
 Increasing gentrification of the area has led the place—once viewed as an affordable alternative to Manhattan—to become one of the most expensive places to live in the US.
 However, if you can find a place in your price range, Brooklyn has a lot of evidence to back up its reputation as the “cool” borough.
-Food and art is flourishing, and there are plenty of museums, parks, and other attractions to make moving to Brooklyn a great choice.
+Food and art are flourishing, and there are plenty of museums, parks, and other attractions to make moving to Brooklyn a great choice.

 Moving to Queens